mcvine/mcvine/docs/sphinx/Philosophy.rst

 the mcvine framework will allow neutrons to scatter multiple times until neutrons have negligible probability.

+At this moment, you may want to start trying out mcvine by following :ref:`some tutorials <tutorials>`.

 Up to now, you may find mcvine very flexible and powerful, but you will see the design of mcvine is actually even